ugail/Neural-Completion-of-Islamic-Geometric-Patterns/README.md

 The construction is guaranteed by the following proposition:

 For any input control geometry, any symmetry order $N$, and any selection policy applied to orbit-level scores, the orbit-tied completion satisfies four properties.
 The selected edge set is a union of complete rotational orbits and therefore exhibits zero selected-orbit violations.
 The refined geometry rendered on the canonical lattice is exactly $N$-fold rotationally symmetric.
 Every anchor vertex of the control geometry is preserved exactly.
 Every refinement displacement satisfies $\lvert\delta_i\rvert\le\alpha_{\max} L_i$.
+Proof is in the paper.

 <img width="3329" height="2250" alt="raw_topology_gallery_seed7" src="https://github.com/user-attachments/assets/5b6d1f21-8704-4c57-9d6e-e72ecd7019ad" />